chankrrn/WRO-FE-YBR/elec/elec_README.md

 enabled a fundamentally different navigation strategy.

-LiDAR made field-localization approaches possible.

-Camera remained necessary for color information.

-IMU provides heading context.

-Encoder provides drivetrain movement feedback.
+LiDAR provides the geometric information required for field localization, while the camera supplies traffic-pillar color information that LiDAR cannot measure.
+The IMU provides heading context, and the encoder provides information about drivetrain rotation.

+The electrical sensor architecture therefore directly enabled the final localization and obstacle-handling software.

 ---

-# 14.3 Mechanical → Electrical / Sensor Quality
+## 14.3 Mechanical → Electrical / Sensor Quality

 Mechanical alignment also affects sensing.